Back to blog

 Best Artificial Turf for Putting Greens: Poly vs. Nylon and Slit

-What if we told you that the type of plastic used in these materials doesn't necessarily have that much of an effect on the overall play surface?
-Most golfers are trying to achieve the highest stimp rating of a rolling ball calling it the most realistic golf course.
-Let's begin with the physics of a long roll to see how we can get there.
+What if we told you that the type of plastic used in these materials doesn't necessarily have a significant effect on the overall play surface?
+Most golfers try to achieve the highest stimp speed of a rolling ball to mimic the most realistic golf course.
+Let's begin with the physics of a long roll to see how we can achieve this.

 The Physics of a Long roll

-First, let's think.
 What makes the ball roll far?
 The force of friction is slowing the ball.
 The lower the force, the longer the ball will roll.
 Therefore, the rougher the surface, the shorter the distance the ball will roll.
-However, we have another factor here.

-So, for the longest roll, we will need a surface that has just enough grip to make the ball roll, with the lowest roughness to help it roll as long as possible.
+So, for the longest roll, we will need a surface that has just enough grip to make the ball roll, but also with little roughness to help it roll as long as possible.

 Are you with us on this?

-If so, then most articles talking about increasing the "stimp speed" by adding more sand are copies of the articles describing the old technology slit material adjustment process.
-This has nothing to do with curly surfaces.
+Most articles out there talking about increasing the "stimp speed" by adding more sand are describing old technology and the slit material adjustment process.
+This has nothing to do with curly surfaces that are used today.
 The ball does not penetrate curly surfaces at all.
-Backfilling the curly surface with the sand will provide little help unless the surface becomes sandy all the way to the top.
+Backfilling the curled blades with sand will provide no difference to the stimp speed unless the surface unless you fill the surface with sand all the way to the top.

-We have not spoken about the materials yet.
-Let's see how the materials fall into the physics of a long roll.
-Below we'll lay out the facts, and share the pros and cons of each material and answer the question on the best quality putting green.
+We haven't even gotten to the materials yet!
+Let's see how different materials correlate with the physics of a long roll.
+Below we'll lay out the facts, and share the pros and cons of each material.
 We'll also share our incites from years of experience in designing and building backyard putting greens, and help you to compare different grasses for putting greens.
-When you read, see if this makes sense.
 Now, let's dig into the materials.

 Poly vs Nylon Putting Greens